googleapis/google-cloud-cpp/doc/contributor/howto-guide-setup-development-workstation.md

 ### Installing Docker

-You may want to [install Docker](https://docs.docker.com/engine/installation/), this will allow you to [use the build scripts](howto-guide-running-ci-builds-locally.md) to test on multiple platforms.
+You may want to [install Docker](https://docs.docker.com/engine/installation/).
+This will allow you to [use the build scripts](howto-guide-running-ci-builds-locally.md) to test on multiple platforms.

 Once Docker is installed, to avoid needing to prepend `sudo` to Docker